redhat-developer/intellij-knative/README.md

 ### Inform user if the function is not running when invoking it

-When invoking a function, which is not actually running, the user is informed of it, and she is asked to run it.
+The user is prompted to run the function first before invoking it, if the function is not running.
+This improves the overall experience during invoke calls.

 ## Previous releases